All Episodes

 What specifically do you need to talk about?

-And now he's talking about well, I'll step down as the convention chairman if Trump asks.
+And now he's talking about, well, I'll step down as the convention chairman if Trump asks.

-Well, that's that's going to create more chaos.
+Well, that's going to create more chaos.

-The media's going to love that.
+The media is going to love that.

-You know, John McCano, I don't quote often on this program because I'm not the biggest fan, and I think he's been part of the problem over the years.
+You know, John McCano, I don't quote often on this program because I'm not the biggest fan, and I think he's been part of the problem over the years, but he's got himself a tough election, especially after Trump did so well in the state of Arizona.

-Now Marco Rubio said the same thing.
+Now, Marco Rubio said the same thing.

 We better pay attention to what the voters are saying here.